 Whether you are a professional seeking career advancement or a college graduate preparing to apply for graduate school, Columbia University’s School of Professional Studies can help you reach your goals.

-Several of these certificates are specifically appropriate for graduate school preparation.
+Several of these certificates and Certifications of Professional Achievement are specifically appropriate for graduate school preparation.
 All options offer access to Columbia's world-renowned academic community that includes top-rated professors, state-of-the-art facilities, and student peers who will challenge and engage you.

-If you are unsure whether a certificate fits your specific needs, the Non-Degree Programs team can help you chart the right path to achieve your goals.
+If you are unsure whether one of these offerings fits your specific needs, the Non-Degree Programs team can help you chart the right path to achieve your goals.

 Prepare for industry exams, develop your business and communication skills, and network with leading actuaries via a highly interactive online platform.